Dr Judith Glaesser

 Judith Glaesser joined the School of Education in 2006, having gained a PhD in sociology from the University of Constance, Germany.
 In 2008, the Universitätsverlag Konstanz (uvk) published her PhD thesis entitled "Soziale und individuelle Einflussfaktoren auf den Erwerb von Bildungsabschlüssen" (Social and individual influences on the acquisition of educational qualifications).

 Her research interests lie in the field of sociology of education, especially social inequality in education and how various factors such as social background and type of school attended combine to shape educational pathways.
 She is also working on methodological issues, using various large-scale datasets to explore the use of Qualitative Comparative Analysis, an analytic approach based on set theory and Boolean algebra which was developed by Charles Ragin.

-Together with Prof. Barry Cooper (Co-Investigator) and Dr. Stephanie Thomson (Research Associate), she has recently been awarded, as Principal Investigator, a further ESRC grant: “Qualitative Comparative Analysis: Addressing Methodological Challenges, with particular reference to survey data”.
-The three-year project has started in January 2013.
-A flavour of the sort of thing it will be exploring can be found here:
+Together with Prof. Barry Cooper (Co-Investigator), she has been working, as Principal Investigator, on a further ESRC grant: “Qualitative Comparative Analysis: Addressing Methodological Challenges, with particular reference to survey data” since January 2013.
+Steph Thomson, Cooper’s ex-PhD student, also worked as an assistant on the first year of this project.
+A flavour of the sort of thing they are exploring can be found here:

-Judith was appointed as a lecturer in the School of Education in October 2011.
+Judith was appointed as a lecturer in the School of Education in October 2011 and promoted to Senior Lecturer in October 2014.
 She would welcome enquiries from prospective research students who are interested in the substantive areas of sociology of education and comparative education.
 She would also be happy to supervise anyone interested in exploring and/or applying Qualitative Comparative Analysis.

 - Exploring and evaluating the use of configurational methods in large n contexts: transitions in the English and German educational systems